Azure-Samples/azure-search-java-samples/search-java-getting-started/README.md

 languages:
 - java
 name: "Get started with Azure Cognitive Search in Java"
-description: "Demonstrates fundamental Azure Cognitive Search operations in a Java console app.
-Includes error handling and supports the Rooms complex collection in the Hotels demo data set."
+description: "Demonstrates the com.azure:azure-search-documents package to create, load, and query a search index in a Java console app."
 products:
 - azure
 - azure-cognitive-search